a-sync/arma3pregen/README.md

    * _[!288520](https://store.steampowered.com/app/288520) Arma 3 Karts (DLC)_

 ## Self hosting
-NodeJS or PHP runtime is required to relay backend calls to the steam API. _(CORS disabled 😔)_
+NodeJS, PHP, Python or Docker is required to relay backend calls to the steam API. _(CORS disabled 😔)_
 Spin up an instance on `http://localhost/` with one of these commands:
  * nodejs: `node server.js`
  * python: `python server.py`